DariaAleshina/grocery-list/README.md

 **Refine the displayAlert Function.**
 The displayAlert function exhibits odd behavior when multiple error alerts are triggered before the previous one finishes executing.

+**Refactor code adding Classes**
+Introduce private methods and fields to encapsulate internal logic and restrict direct access to them.